peteut/multimethods/README.rst

 world to use (and port to different languages).
 Thanks, Rich!

-Thanks to Daniel Werner for the original implementation, tests, and this document - which I modified.
+Thanks to Daniel Werner for the original implementation, tests, and this document - modifications by Jeff Weiss.

 Thanks to Matthew von Rocketstein for providing me with a setup.py, and to Eric Shull for raising the issue of proper namespacing and implementing a solution.